 Advantages of a Mobile Wallet

-Accessibility: Bitcoin mobile wallets cannot be hacked.
-Your money lives directly on your smartphone and is easier to setup that Cold Storage.
+Accessibility: Bitcoin mobile wallets cannot be hacked as long as you do not browse or download unsafe and untrusted apps.
+Your money lives directly on your smartphone and is easier to setup than Cold Storage.

 Convenience: Using Bitcoin mobile wallets allow you to send and receive bitcoins by scanning a QR code.
 Mobile wallets are the easiest way to send money directly from one person to another.

 Download the BreadWallet app from the App Store.
-You can download it on your iPhone/iPad by clicking on the link below.
+You can download it on your iPhone/iPad or Android device by clicking on the link below.